Édouard Husson

 Édouard Husson (born 1969), is a French historian, university professor, and former CEO of ESCP Europe.
 He was elected in 2009 as Professor of Contemporary History at the University of Picardy.
-From 2009 to 2010, he was responsible for the humanities and social sciences at Valérie Pécresse.
+From 2009 to 2010, he was responsible for the humanities and social sciences as a member of Valérie Pécresse's staff.
 On 11 August 2010, he became Vice-Chancellor of the Universities of Paris until September 2012, when he was appointed Director of the ESCP Europe.